tyler-griggs/tyler-griggs.github.io/_blogs/melange.md

 ### Request Rate

-At low request rates, services can save costs by scaling down from expensive, high-end GPUs to more affordable, lower-end GPUs.
-This allows the service to right-size its resources based on demand, optimizing GPU utilization and cost efficiency.
-Mixing different GPU types further enhances cost savings by providing a finer-grained approach to resource allocation, which better aligns provisioned resources with workload demand

-Consider serving Llama2-7b with three different GPU allocation policies: A10G-only, A100-only, or a mix of both.
-Plot 5 depicts the on-demand rental cost of serving a range of traffic volume.
-At low rates A10G is the cheaper choice, then A100 becomes the economic option for higher rates.
+Consider serving Llama2-7b across varying request rates with three different GPU allocation policies: A10G-only, A100-only, or a mix of both.
+Plot 5 depicts the on-demand rental cost of serving a range of traffic volume with these policies.
+At low rates, A10G is the cheapest choice, then A100 becomes the economic option for higher rates.
 However, using a mix of A10G and A100s permits finer-grained scaling and consistently leads to the lowest cost.

+In general, at low request rates, services can save costs by right-sizing down from expensive, high-end GPUs to more affordable, lower-end GPUs.
+Further, even at high request rates, a mix of GPU types can be used to more closely match demand, optimizing GPU utilization and reducing resource waste.

+**Takeaway:** Mixing heterogeneous GPU types permits a finer-grained approach to resource allocation, which better aligns provisioned resources with workload demand.

 <div style="display: flex; flex-wrap: wrap; gap: 10px;">
   <div style="flex: 1; text-align: center;">